wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 ## Download previously created PDF report

 3 last PDF reports are saved.
-If necessary, download them from the export dialog.
+If necessary, download them from the export window.

 ## CSV report